com-pas/compas-architecture/TECHNOLOGY_CHOICES.md

 Rob also made a Minimal Viable Product of a microservice using Java Spring and BaseX, which was very quick to setup and works very well.

 NestJS also looks very promising, but the lack of documentation is a game changer for me.
 Go Micro is also a good candidate, but the lack a maturity made me decide not to choose for Go Micro.

+Edit: When looking at the memory usage (and response times) of Quarkus, it's definitely interesting for us.
+Because CoMPAS is an application which also should run locally, memory usage is an important aspect.
+Together with being a modern microservice framework, backed by RedHat and being a Java framework (which we are having experience with) it's the best choice for now!